Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 - Start with a quick icebreaker to make participants feel comfortable.

-- Use screen sharing to display prompts or examples that spark ideas.
+- Use screen sharing to display prompts or examples that spark ideas and keep conversations productive.

-- Remind participants to let others finish before speaking.
+- Remind participants to let others finish before speaking and to accept other people's communication styles.

 - Assign someone to capture ideas in a shared document so nothing is forgotten.